ClarissaGuo/music-genre-classification/README.md

 To use this project, you will need to provide an audio file in WAV format.
 The script will process the file, extract features, and output the predicted genre.

 ## Data
-The dataset used in this project consists of audio tracks from different music genres.
+The dataset used in this project is GTZAN, consists of audio tracks from different music genres.
 Each track is processed to extract Mel Spectrogram, MFCC, and Chroma features.

 ## Model
 The CNN model used for classification includes convolutional layers, max pooling, dropout for regularization, and dense layers for output.